About Energy Efficiency Rebates

 Since there are several submission deadlines, please let us know about your projects as soon as possible to avoid missing out on all the possible incentives.

 BriteSwitch will also search for and help you take advantage of any tax deductions or tax credits that may apply to your lighting project.
-The most well known Federal tax deduction, EPAct 2005 or 179D, is no longer applicable to new projects and is only eligible for projects completed between January 2006 and December 2017.
+The most well known Federal tax deduction, EPAct 2005 or 179D, was made permanent in December 2020 and is available to many types of commercial projects.
+The deduction can be up to $1.80 per square foot.

 Sometimes state or local tax credits may become available as well.
 We are constantly monitoring these programs and if there are any applicable programs, we include those numbers when we review projects for rebate potential.